 Introduction

-Radical treatments such as prostatectomy and radiotherapy have demonstrated success in terms of biochemical and disease-specific survival for localised prostate cancer1-3.
-However, whilst the end goal of any cancer treatment is to control or cure disease it must also do so by minimising any side effects that may be experienced by the patient.
+Radical treatments such as prostatectomy and radiotherapy have demonstrated success in terms of biochemical and disease-specific survival for intermediate to high risk localised prostate cancer1-3.
+However, whilst the end goal of any cancer treatment is to control or cure disease side effects experienced by the patient should be minimised.
 Focal therapy as a concept aims to redress this established therapeutic ratio by treating areas of the prostate affected by significant disease as opposed to treating the entire gland.
-However, there are a number of common criticisms of focal therapy – we deem the seven sins – that require further interrogation.
+However, there are a number of common criticisms of focal therapy – that might be deemed the seven sins – that require further interrogation.

 Reason 1 - ‘Prostate cancer is multifocal’

 This is true.
 Studies of whole-mount prostate specimens have demonstrated that in the majority of cases, multifocal disease is present4.
 However, in 15% of men the disease is truly unifocal4.
 Despite this, multifocality in itself need not preclude focal therapy considering the biology of the disease and its status as an outlier in solid organ cancer therapy.
 Prostate cancer is largely isolated where radical therapy remains the gold standard treatment.
-By comparison, despite initial and stalwartly held beliefs, the last two decades have seen the widespread acceptance of subtotal thyroidectomy, partial nephrectomy, partial penectomy, subtotal pancreatectomy and lumpectomy in breast cancer in preference to their more radical counterparts.
+By comparison, despite initial and stalwartly held beliefs, the last two decades have seen the widespread acceptance of subtotal thyroidectomy, partial nephrectomy, partial penectomy, subtotal pancreatectomy and lumpectomy in breast cancer, in preference to their more radical counterparts.

 Breast surgeons have, in recent years, made great efforts to focus the treatment of breast cancer on the tumour rather than the whole breast.
-This is clearly reflected in wide local excision replacing the radical mastectomy as the primary treatment for ductal breast carcinoma.
-This was reported as early as 1992 5 despite up to 75% of these malignancies being multifocal6.
-Naturally, concerned voices dissented7.
-Many argue that breast cancer is no similar to prostate cancer as adjuvant radiotherapy still targets the whole breast after wide local excision.
-However, more recent studies have demonstrated that the tumour focused approach to treatment has equivalence in outcome when compared to a more radical approach.
-For example, a randomized controlled trial built on established knowledge that even in the presence of multifocality, 90% of local recurrences occur in the index quadrant.
-The trial compared targeted intraoperative radiotherapy to external beam radiotherapy following breast-conserving surgery8.
+This is clearly reflected in wide local excision replacing radical mastectomy as the primary treatment for ductal breast carcinoma.
+This was reported as early as 1992 5 despite up to 75% of breast cancers being multifocal6.
+Naturally, concerned voices dissented at the time7.
+Many now argue that breast cancer is not similar to prostate cancer since adjuvant radiotherapy still targets the whole breast after wide local excision.
+However, more recent treatment paradigms have demonstrated that the tumour-focused approach to treatment has equivalence in outcome when compared to a more radical approach.
+For example, a randomized controlled trial (RCT) built on established knowledge that even in the presence of multifocality, 90% of local recurrences occur in the index quadrant.
+The trial compared targeted intraoperative radiotherapy to the defect left behind by lumpectomy versus external beam radiotherapy to the whole breast8.
 No difference was found in tumour recurrence between the groups8.
-Indeed, overall survival was slightly better in the targeted radiotherapy arm due to a reduction in radiation-induced toxicity to the heart and lungs8.
+Indeed, overall survival was slightly better in the targeted radiotherapy arm possibly due to a reduction in radiation-induced toxicity to the heart and lungs8.

 Similarly, the treatment of renal cell carcinoma has seen a clear shift from radical nephrectomy to nephron sparing surgery.
 Much like with breast cancer there was initial controversy.
-Authors called for the re-evaluation of the indications for partial nephrectomy due to the presence of satellite lesions or nodules found in whole organ pathology specimens9 which would be left behind following nephron-sparing surgery.
-Once again, evidence of overall survival equivalence began to build until a randomised controlled trial of 541 patients demonstrated no significant difference in overall survival between patients undergoing partial or radical nephrectomy for renal cell carcinoma10.
-It is of interest, that practise and guidelines had changed many years prior to this RCT based on prospective cohort studies.
+Authors called for the re-evaluation of the indications for partial nephrectomy due to the presence of satellite lesions or nodules found in whole organ pathology specimens9 that would inevitably be left behind following nephron-sparing surgery.
+Once again, evidence of overall survival equivalence began to build until a RCT of 541 patients demonstrated no significant difference in overall survival between patients undergoing partial or radical nephrectomy for renal cell carcinoma10.
+It is of interest, that practise and guidelines had changed many years prior to this RCT based on prospective cohort studies [ref].